The Full Story Of Philip Seymour Hoffman’s Death — And The Tragic Relapse That Preceded It

 Philip Seymour Hoffman Death

-An autopsy would later reveal the cause of Philip Seymour Hoffman’s death: an acute mixed drug intoxication from a toxic “speedball” mixture of heroin and cocaine, as well as benzodiazepines and amphetamine.
+An autopsy would later reveal the cause of Philip Seymour Hoffman’s death: a “speedball” mixture of heroin and cocaine, as well as benzodiazepines and amphetamine.

-This is the tragic true story of Philip Seymour Hoffman’s demise.
+This is the tragic true story of how Philip Seymour Hoffman died.

 Philip Seymour Hoffman was born on July 23, 1967, in Fairport, New York.
 The second of four children, he was regularly taken to local plays by his mother.
 Hoffman was smitten by All My Sons at 12 years old but was primarily interested in wrestling until an injury forced him to reassess his interests.